How To Build a Classic Cedar Trellis

 To cut the pointed ends of the center posts, draw a cutting line on all four sides 3/4 in. from each end.
 Then, using a miter saw, make a 45-degree cut along the line on each side of the post.

-Photo 2: Mark the center posts for pipe holes
+Mark the center posts for pipe holes

 Cut the center posts to length, and use a miter saw to cut points on the ends.
 Lay a center post on the rungs, which are cut from copper pipe, and mark the rung holes directly on the post.
 Be sure the post is centered top to bottom and side to side.

-Step 4: Assemble two sides
+Assemble two sides

 Build two sides of the trellis.
-Put the longer sets of pipes (C, D and E) through the holes in the center posts, get them centered, and then place the ends of the pipes in the legs.
+Put the longer sets of pipes (C, D and E) through the holes in the center posts, center them, and then place the ends of the pipes in the legs.
 Lay an assembled side on sawhorses with the remaining holes in the legs facing up.
 Place a bolt or old screwdriver in each hole and whack it with a hammer.
 That will crush the end of each pipe, locking it into place and making space for the adjoining pipe.
 Cut the remaining pipe rungs (F, G and H) and then fit the rungs and remaining center posts between the two assembled sides to form the complete trellis structure.
 Tighten any loose joints by putting a bit of epoxy in the pipe hole.

-Photo 3: Make a bending jig
+Make a bending jig

 The bending jig for the wire scrolls is a piece of scrap wood with a copy of the scroll pattern tacked to it.
 Two finish nails in the middle hold the copper wire.

-Photo 4: Follow the pattern
+Follow the pattern

 Bend the scrolls with your hands, following the pattern.
 The copper wire is soft and will bend easily.
 When you’ve bent one side, weight it down and bend the other.

 Cut one piece of wire to length.
 Measure from one end to find the point that goes between the two finish nails (see pattern drawing), mark that spot, and lay the wire on the jig so your mark is between the two nails.
-Using your hands only, bend the wire to the shape on the pattern (Photo 4).
+Using your hands only, bend the wire to the shape on the pattern.
 There should be a few extra inches of wire on each end to give you something to hold.

 When you’ve got the first half bent to shape, snip the end.
 Put a weight or a clamp on the part you’ve done, then bend the other side.
 You don’t have to be fussy about matching the pattern; close is good enough.
 If your first scroll was a success, cut the remaining piece of wire and bend the rest of the scrolls.